There might be many reasons you would want to mount an ISO file in Windows 10:

 How to mount an ISO file in Windows 10

-When mounting an ISO file in Windows 10, follow the following instructions:
+When mounting an ISO file in Windows 10, you can do it either via:

 Mount an ISO file using File Explorer